nonnontrivial/ctts/README.md

 of the requests made to the api server serving up the sky brightness.
-This component then pushes brightness values from the api server onto rabbitmq, while another component consumes them from that queue - inserting records in postgres to enable historical lookup.
+This component then pushes brightness values from the api server onto rabbitmq, while another component consumes them from that queue - inserting records into postgres to enable historical lookup.

 ## running with docker